CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 The default navigation is `SUCCESS` except for the [on_failure](#/docs#on_failure) [task](#/docs#task) whose default navigation is `FAILURE`.
 All possible [results](#/docs#results) returned by the called [operation](#/docs#operation) or subflow must be handled.

-**Example - ILLEGAL result will navigate to flow's FAILURE result and SUCCESS result will navigate to task named "printer"**
+**Example - ILLEGAL result will navigate to flow's FAILURE result and SUCCESS result will navigate to task named _printer_**
 ```yaml
 navigate:
   ILLEGAL: FAILURE